- United States Supreme Court refuses to review Katrina Wrongful Termination Class Action

 The Louisiana Teacher Tenure Law has been amended.
 The new law sent into effect on July 1, 2014.
 We have prepared a “Question and Answer” flyer, which answers some of the most common questions about the new law, and also prepared a flyer with the entire text of the new law.
 Please see “Publications” page on this website.read more

-The Louisiana legislature in 2014 passed a new law that prohibits employers in Louisiana from requiring employees to divulge their usernames and passwords on their social media accounts.
-This law also prohibits employers from requiring applicants and prospective employers from disclosing their usernread more
+The Louisiana legislature in 2014 passed a law that prohibits employers – and prospective employers – in Louisiana from requiring employees and prospective employees to divulge their usernames and passwords on their social media accounts.read more

 On May 7, 2013, the Louisiana Supreme Court ruled that the funding mechanism for the Minimum Foundation Program violates the Louisiana Constitution.
 The Louisiana Constitution states that MFP funds most be allocated to public school systems, but the 2012 legislature still voted to divert those funds to non-public schools.
 The Louisiana Supreme Court upheld the ruling of the Honorable Timothy Kelley, Judge, 19th Judicial District Court.
 Our law firm was honored to represent the Louisiana Federation of Teachers in this lawsuit.
 The Louisiana...read more